Staff Educational Assistance Plan

 Features

-• Reimburses 85% of tuition and mandatory educational fees, up to a maximum of $5,250 per plan year (July 1–June 30).
-Textbooks and/or mandatory online course materials for online courses are included as covered expenses.
+- The plan reimburses 85% of tuition and mandatory educational fees; textbooks and/or mandatory online course materials for online courses are included as covered expenses.

 Rules